pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

     a.
 Open your browser

     b.
-Click on DIPC Home bookmark or go to your <Ravello Instance hostname>:7003/dicloud/login.html
+Click on DIPC Home bookmark or go to your Ravello Instance hostname:7003/dicloud/login.html
 ![](images/200/image200_2.png)
     c.
 Login with weblogic/#!hyper1on!#